Ferohers/altan-tipistore/README.md

 ## Fixed apps

-1. Zerotier (very heavily modified)
-2. Metube
+1. Zerotier, reliable docker image used, have a volume!
+2. Metube, updated and cookie support added
 3. Samba (Fresh out of oven was not available before)
+4. Transmission, god damn many different folders all around. everything must be under data folder!

 Not fixed but going to be tweaked apps
 1. Qbittorrent
-2. Transmission
-3. Odoo (experimental)
+2. Odoo (experimental)